szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 1654:** Make Star-Strewn Boots slightly better and favor Inquisitors too (SoD)

 This makes these boots improve Magic Resistance by 10% for everyone (from 7%) and Inquisitors and Wizard Slayers by 18%.
-Inquisitors are added because they fit fairly well in the anti-wizard theme.

 **Component 1655:** Make Crown of Lies more consequential when used

--30 lore is generally not very important since it's not used for any game interaction, just for identifying objects, which is ordinarily a mundane and inconsequential task.
-Therefore now it reduces lore by -20 BUT it also decreases Wisdom by 2 (which would affect Cleric/Mages more), Detect Illusions by 10, and inflicts -2 saving throw penalty vs. Illusion magic.
-This is compensated slightly such that it provides 2 spell slots for level 4 too (3 and 4).
+Now it reduces lore by -20 (from 30) BUT it also decreases Wisdom by 2 (which would affect Cleric/Mages more), Detect Illusions by 10, and inflicts -2 saving throw penalty vs. Illusion magic.
+This is compensated by providing 2 spell slots for level 4 too.

 **Component 1656:** Make the Helmet of Dumathoin very slightly more powerful